 - No-code data transfer to Looker Studio and BigQuery

-- Fully customizable, white-labeled reports with personalized colors, logos, and domains
+- Fully customizable, white-labeled reports with auto-branding from images, palettes, themes, logos, and domains

 - Automated report delivery straight to the client’s inbox